-- Support of downtown housing that results in a mixture of affordable and market rate rental units, and that may include owner-occupied units of varying prices. - Support of projects for which City Council has entered into development agreements or has authorized staff to begin negotiations, including sale of land or commitment of funding. - Support of the goals of a neighborhood plan. - Support of additional phases of projects that allow full buildout and use of infill parcels. - Support projects for LIHTC that total approximately 144 units.
-The IFA may impose an allocation cap of 144 units for the Des Moines Metropolitan Statistical Area (MSA).
-The IFA set aside category of assisted living does not count toward this cap according to the IFA Qualified Action Plan.
+- Support of downtown housing that results in a mixture of affordable and market rate rental units, and that may include owner-occupied units of varying prices. - Support of projects for which City Council has entered into development agreements or has authorized staff to begin negotiations including sale of land or commitment of funding. - Support of the goals of a neighborhood plan.

-BACKGROUND -
+• Support of additional phases of projects that allow full build out and use of infill parcels.

+Support projects for LIHTC that total approximately 144 units.
+The IFA may impose an allocation cap of 144 units for Polk County.

+BACKGROUND-

-On the City Council agenda of November 21, 2003, are applications for 12 projects to the IFA requesting LIHTC.
+On the City Council agenda of November 8, 2004 are applications for seven (7) projects to the Iowa Financing Authority requesting Low-Income Housing Tax Credits (LIHTC).
 The LIHTC is one tool to encourage developers to build and renovate low-income rental housing.
 It has become an extremely competitive process in Des Moines and Iowa because it offers access to capitol and equity funds for housing development.
-Persons and families served by the program are those below 60 percent of the median income, although additional points are rewarded for those housing projects that serve lower income households.
+Persons and families served by the program are those below 60% of the median income, although additional points are rewarded for those housing projects that serve lower income households.
 There are also restrictions on the amount of rent that can be charged.